- What a Dog's Liver Does

 The liver becomes damaged before it becomes diseased, similar to how gingivitis left untreated becomes periodontal disease.

-The problem is that liver damage has vague symptoms that don't seem obviously connected to the liver.
+The problem is that liver damage has vague symptoms and an underlying cause that doesn't seem obviously connected to the liver.
+Blood tests and testing liver tissue are needed for a definitive diagnosis of the most common liver disorders.

 Symptoms of liver damage in dogs include: